 Professors, especially in the humanities, may encounter two common scenarios: (1) papers dominated by citations and (2) papers with few to no citations.
 Both scenarios stem from the reality that many international students do not feel qualified to have their own opinions or thoughts about a given topic and, therefore, simply rehash what other experts have said.
 Papers that completely lack citations are generally the product of students who have not learned to properly cite work, are unclear on when to cite something, or are overly confident in their ability to summarize or paraphrase an author’s words or ideas.

-- Resources should be provided to students on the style of citations required for a given class as well as models of successful work, if available.
+- If available, resources should be provided to students on the style of citations required for a given class as well as models of successful work.

 Cultural Variations and Academic Integrity